COMPLIANCE

 Umbilical cord stem cell-derived exosome liquid "Prosentan"

-(1) Treatment details: Stem cell-derived exosomes will be administered to patients by inhalation, application, subcutaneous injection, intravenous injection, intramuscular injection, etc., and various effects are expected.
+(1) Treatment Details: Stem cell-derived exosomes are administered to patients via inhalation, topical application, subcutaneous injection, intravenous injection, or intramuscular injection, with the aim of achieving various effects.

-(5) Clarification of route of acquisition: This drug is an in-hospital preparation.
+(5) Disclosure of Source of Acquisition: This drug is formulated in-house.

-(6) Existence of domestically approved drugs with the same ingredients and efficacy: None
+(6) Availability of domestically approved drugs with the same ingredients and efficacy: No.

-(7) Disclosure of information related to safety in other countries: Same as the safety of exosome therapy.
-No major adverse events were reported.
+(7) Disclosure of Safety Information in Other Countries: Based on the safety standards for exosome therapy.
+No major adverse events have been reported.

 Stem cell administration treatment (intravenous administration/subcutaneous)

-(2) Prescriptionable drugs and fees: Stem cells (prices vary depending on the number of cells)
+(2) Prescribed Drugs and Fees: Stem cells (fees vary depending on the number of cells).

-(4) Clarification that it is an unapproved drug: This treatment is an unapproved drug in Japan and will be prescribed at your own expense.
+(4) Disclosure of Unapproved Drug: This treatment is an unapproved drug in Japan and is prescribed at a private expense.

-(5) Clarification of route of acquisition, etc.: This drug is manufactured at the in-hospital CPC.
+(5) Disclosure of Source: This drug is manufactured in our in-house CPC.

-(6) Existence of domestically approved drugs with the same ingredients and efficacy: None
+(6) Availability of domestically approved drugs with the same ingredients and efficacy: No.

-(7) Disclosure of information related to safety in other countries: Same as the safety of stem cell therapy.
-No major adverse events were reported.
+(7) Disclosure of Safety Information in Other Countries: Based on safety standards for stem cell therapy.
+No major adverse events have been reported.

 Stem cell administration treatment (intra-articular)

-(1) Treatment details: Autologous stem cells are cultured in the in-hospital CPC and administered to the patient via intra-articular administration, in hopes of regenerating tissue within the joint.
+(1) Treatment Details: Autologous stem cells are cultured in our in-house CPC and administered to the patient via intra-articular injection or other methods, with the hope of regenerating tissue within the joint.

-(2) Prescriptionable drugs and fees: Stem cells (prices vary depending on the number of cells)
+(2) Prescribed Drugs and Fees: Stem cells (fees vary depending on the number of cells).

-(4) Clarification that it is an unapproved drug: This treatment is an unapproved drug in Japan and will be prescribed at your own expense.
+(4) Disclosure of Unapproved Drug: This treatment is an unapproved drug in Japan and is prescribed at a private expense.

-(5) Clarification of route of acquisition, etc.: This drug is manufactured at the in-hospital CPC.
+(5) Disclosure of Source: This drug is manufactured in our in-house CPC.

-(6) Existence of domestically approved drugs with the same ingredients and efficacy: None
+(6) Availability of domestically approved drugs with the same ingredients and efficacy: No.

-(7) Disclosure of information related to safety in other countries: Same as the safety of stem cell therapy.
-No major adverse events were reported.
+(7) Disclosure of Safety Information in Other Countries: Based on safety standards for stem cell therapy.
+No major adverse events have been reported.

 Stem cell administration treatment (periodontal disease)

-(1) Treatment details: Autologous stem cells will be cultured in an in-hospital CPC and administered to patients through methods such as gingival injection, in hopes of regenerating surrounding tissue.
+(1) Treatment Details: Autologous stem cells are cultured in our in-house CPC and administered to patients via methods such as gingival injections, with the hope of regenerating surrounding tissue.

-(2) Prescriptionable drugs and fees: Stem cells (prices vary depending on the number of cells)
+(2) Prescribed Drugs and Fees: Stem cells (fees vary depending on the number of cells).

-(4) Clarification that it is an unapproved drug: This treatment is an unapproved drug in Japan and will be prescribed at your own expense.
+(4) Disclosure of Unapproved Drug: This treatment is an unapproved drug in Japan and is prescribed at a private expense.

-(5) Clarification of route of acquisition, etc.: This drug is manufactured at the in-hospital CPC.
+(5) Disclosure of Source: This drug is manufactured in our in-house CPC.

-(6) Existence of domestically approved drugs with the same ingredients and efficacy: None
+(6) Availability of domestically approved drugs with the same ingredients and efficacy: No.

-(7) Disclosure of information related to safety in other countries: Same as the safety of stem cell therapy.
-No major adverse events were reported.
+(7) Disclosure of Safety Information in Other Countries: Based on safety standards for stem cell therapy.
+No major adverse events have been reported.

 About medical advertising guidelines

-In response to the medical advertising guidelines that came into effect on June 1, 2018, the HELENE Group has deleted testimonials from its website.
-In addition, when posting case photos, we have completely revised the website so that the explanation of the treatment, the risks of the treatment, and the price of the treatment are also displayed.
+In response to the medical advertising guidelines that came into effect on June 1, 2018, the HELENE Group has removed testimonials from its website.
+We have also completely revised our website so that when case photos are posted, an explanation of the procedure, the risks involved, and the cost of the procedure are also displayed.
+We

-We apologize for any inconvenience caused to patients and customers viewing this website, but we appreciate your understanding.
+apologize for any inconvenience this may cause to our patients and customers, and we appreciate your understanding.

 Partial excerpt from the original medical advertising guidelines